Function Keys of Computer Keyboard – F Keys

 The F11 key is another function key commonly found on computer keyboards.

 Fullscreen mode is a feature available in most web browsers that allows users to view web content in a larger, immersive display.
-By entering fullscreen mode, the browser window expands to cover the entire screen, removing distractions and providing a focused viewing experience.
-This can be especially useful when watching videos, viewing photos, or working on tasks that require a larger viewing area.
-Users can easily exit fullscreen mode by pressing the escape key or using the browser’s exit fullscreen option.
+By entering fullscreen mode, the browser window expands to cover the full screen, removing distractions and providing a focused viewing experience.

-In some applications, pressing F11 may maximize the active window or application to fill the available screen space, similar to the standard maximize button (square icon) located in the top-right corner of windows. it allows users to quickly switch between fullscreen and windowed modes for better visibility and productivity.
+In some applications, pressing F11 may maximize the active window or application to fill the available screen space.
+It allows users to quickly switch between fullscreen and windowed modes for better visibility and productivity.

 F12 Key Used For Save as